 With its ability to delightfully blur the lines between the professional and personal, it's no surprise that social media has taken the world and businesses by storm.

 The growing number of collaboration tools, from Yammer to Slack, proves that neither the environment nor the type of audience makes a difference.
 People find more value in speaking to each other than in being talked at.
 But this trend goes well beyond social media, with efforts to adapt one-way communications to the behaviors of today's not-so-one-way audiences.

-Facebook and LinkedIn open businesses up to sharing, liking and comments from the masses, and TV networks have dabbled with broadcasting Twitter feeds alongside their programs.
+Facebook and LinkedIn opened businesses up to sharing, liking, and receiving comments from the masses, and TV networks have dabbled in broadcasting Twitter feeds alongside their programs.

 Structuring a presentation like a conversation requires tweaking the thought process at the creation stage.